chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 ### module usage

 the generic module utilizes existing fortimanager plugin to encapsulate data to request FortiManager device.
-In specific, one request contains the payload with skeleton as below:
+In specific, one request includes below payload skeleton:

 ```
 {